Analysis | Why the U.K.’s Mutated Coronavirus Is Fanning Worries: QuickTake

 Viruses constantly change through mutations that arise naturally as they replicate and circulate in their hosts.
 As a result of this ongoing process, many thousands of mutations and distinct lineages have already arisen in the SARS-CoV-2 genome since the virus emerged in late 2019.
 As mutations continue to arise, novel variants are increasingly found, with the vast majority of mutations having no apparent effect on the virus.
 However, scientists pay most attention to mutations like those that have occurred in the new U.K. strain involving the gene that encodes the SARS-CoV-2 spike protein, which is associated with viral entry into cells and influences immunity and vaccine efficacy.

 The extent to which SARS-CoV-2 may evolve to escape immunity induced by infection or vaccination isn’t currently known.
-Studies are under way to understand that better.
-The WHO’s van Kerkhove told the BBC that current information suggests that the new variant doesn’t have any impact on the vaccines being rolled out.
+As one of the mutations (N501Y) is in the receptor binding domain, authorities are urgently investigating the neutralization activity of blood sera from recovered and vaccinated patients against this variant to determine if there is any impact on vaccine performance, the WHO said on Dec.
+21. The agency’s van Kerkhove told the BBC that current information suggests that the new variant doesn’t have any impact on the vaccines being rolled out.
 Over time, as more mutations occur, vaccines may need to be altered.
 This happens with seasonal flu, which mutates every year, and the vaccine is adjusted accordingly.
-Unlike flu, coronaviruses have a proof-reading mechanism that means they doesn’t mutate as quickly as the flu virus.
+Unlike flu, coronaviruses have a proof-reading mechanism that means they don’t mutate as quickly as influenza.
 Covid-19 vaccines that have so far proved effective in trials can be easily tweaked if necessary, the BMJ medical journal reported on Dec.
 16.

 For more articles like this, please visit us at bloomberg.com